test1477/dfdfd/docker_image_jason.fast.md

-Certainly!
-Here's the full script incorporating the changes we discussed, including the new `get_eon_id_from_xray` function and the updated `get_artifact_info` function.
-The script follows the previous format and includes the EV_EOL CSV output:
+You're absolutely correct!
+If the `EON_ID` is stored as an environment variable in the build information, fetching it from the builds API would be a more reliable and structured approach.
+JFrog Artifactory provides APIs to retrieve build information, including environment variables, which can contain metadata like `EON_ID`.

+Below is the updated script that fetches the `EON_ID` from the build information under environment variables.

+---

+### Updated Script

 ```python
 import requests